SingleManTH/agiletoolkit.org/docs/architecture/goals.md

 You'll find this kind of pragmatic thinking throughout the codebase.
 It helps to keep the code lean and the learning curve low.

-Radical new benefits have required radical new approaches.
-As you dig into these docs you'll find that there's much about Agile Toolkit that's unfamiliar &ndash; it's not hard to learn but it does require some new thinking.
+Radical new benefits require radical new approaches.
+As you dig into these docs you'll find there's much about Agile Toolkit that's unfamiliar &ndash; it's not hard to learn but it does require some new thinking.
 So do please bear the purpose in mind: once you undestand the way that Agile Toolkit handles Abstraction, Composability and Extensibility you'll find that development is a simpler, faster and more reliable process.